Local-Connectivity-Lab/netbot/docs/devlog.md

 ## Development Log

+### 2024-09-24

+Starting work on ticket 1207, to add admin overrides for all actions that default to self.

 ### 2024-09-05
 *Haven't updated in a year.
 Sorry.*
 *I've got the notes, I just haven't put them here.
 I can if they are needed.*